savaslabs/savaslabs.github.io/README.md

 and `featured_image_alt` keys.
 This will work for our site and for Drupal Planet.
 Please try to do this for every post!

+Your image should be 1474px wide.
+Blog images should be placed in `_/assets/img/blog`, but you should only include `/blog/[filename].jpg` in the front matter of your post.

 ### Syntax Highlighting

 Since updating to Jekyll 3.0.2 which uses Kramdown/Rouge, to use syntax